 Small claims tribunals and lower courts

-Tribunals and courts provide quick, simple, legally-binding solutions, without having to use a lawyer or deal with court procedures.
+Tribunals and lower courts provide quick, simple, legally-binding solutions, without having to use a lawyer or deal with court procedures.
 Services include general advice, assistance completing forms, help arranging a summons and informal dispute settlement before a magistrate.
-The ACCC’s website has a list of small claims tribunals.
+The Australian Competition and Consumer Commission’s (ACCC) website has a list of small claims tribunals.

 Private legal advice

-Using a lawyer can sometimes save you money if you are owed a large amount but they can cost you money if the Court doesn't order the company at fault to pay your legal costs.
-Services a lawyer can provide tailored legal advice and guidance, letters of demand and court case management from beginning to end.
+Using a lawyer can sometimes save you money if you are owed a large amount, but they can also cost you money if the court doesn’t order the company at fault to pay your legal costs.
+Services a lawyer can provide include tailored legal advice and guidance, letters of demand, and court case management from beginning to end.

-Services include contacting and chasing up debtors, sending a letter of demand, preparing a summons and running court action.
+Their services include contacting and pursuing debtors, sending a letter of demand, preparing a summons and running court action.